County Seat: 94235 Moore St., Suite 212, Gold Beach 97444

 Points of interest

-Cape Blanco Lighthouse, Cape Sebastian and Samuel H. Boardman State Parks, Rogue River Japanese Bomb Site and coastal ports
+Coastal ports, Cape Blanco Lighthouse, Cape Sebastian and Samuel H. Boardman State Parks, Rogue River Japanese Bomb Site, and Thomas Creek Bridge near Brookings – Oregon’s highest bridge at 345 feet

 History and general information